bayeslife/learn-tensorflow/learn-object-detection.md

 I had to learn about the different connectivities between layers
 - [Dense](https://developers.google.com/machine-learning/glossary/#dense_layer), [Convolutional](https://developers.google.com/machine-learning/glossary/#convolutional_layer) and [Pooling](https://developers.google.com/machine-learning/glossary/#pooling) - Dense layers connect all outputs from a layer to the next but this can be expensive.
 A convolution layer only connects inputs in a small 'areas' to the next layer.
 Convolution filters  can enhance images features.
 Pooling was a new concept and is somewhat close to convolution.
 The input to a subsequent layer can be a function of values in a small area.
 The function might be the 'max' function.
 The significance of poolin is that it can facilitate scale and rotation invariance.

+I had to learn what a 'sequential' model is.
+Its a model with layers where each layer connects only to the next layer.
+The alternative is a network with some layers that connect to layers beyond just the next layer.

 I had to learn about different types of learning and hence models
 - [regression model](https://developers.google.com/machine-learning/glossary/#regression_model)
 - [classification](https://developers.google.com/machine-learning/glossary/#classification_model)